frontenddogma/web-development-glossary/manuscript/d.md

 Dynamic typing
 : An interpreter’s assigning at runtime of a type to a variable, based on the variable’s value at the time.&nbsp;[‡](#m-dynamic-typing)

+Dyslexia
+: A difficulty with reading despite normal intelligence.
+Different people are affected to varying degrees.
+Problems may include difficulties in spelling words, reading quickly, writing words, “sounding out” words in the head, pronouncing words when reading aloud and understanding what one reads.&nbsp;[†](#w-dyslexia)

 T> Is something important missing, or did you find a mistake?
 Please [share your thoughts](https://github.com/j9t/web-development-glossary/blob/master/manuscript/d.md) and become a glossary&nbsp;contributor!